 By bus - From the Munich Central Bus Station you can catch the 086 bus towards Schönau am Königssee for a 2 hour and 50 minute ride.

 On an organised day tour - If you prefer to take an organised tour, here are two of the most popular:

 - Day tour to Berchtesgaden and Obersalzberg from Munich - click here to check prices

 - Konigssee full day tour from Munich - click here to check prices

 Further reading: Things to do in Berchtesgaden, Germany

 Looking for day trips from Munich to Switzerland?

 The Lake Constance option above is a great way to enjoy a Munich to Switzerland day trip.
 Regular ferry services operate from Lindau and other German lake ports to the Swiss towns on Lake Constance.

 Where to stay in Munich

-There are hundreds of hotels and apartments to choose from in Munich but my choice is Holiday Inn Munich City Centre.
-I've stayed at the hotel on two occasions and loved it.
-You can read my review here and check prices for other hotels in Munich here.
+There are hundreds of hotels and apartments to choose from in Munich but my choice is Holiday Inn Munich City Centre (click here to check current prices).
+I've stayed at the hotel on two occasions and loved both its central location and facilities.

 PIN FOR LATER